rynllvck5/dostMontlyConsumptionMonitoring/README.md

 ```

 #### c.
 (Optional) Use Provided Scripts
-You may also run the migration scripts found in `backend/2025-05-27-add-profile-picture-to-users.sql` and `backend/2025-05-29-add-inventory-system.sql` for convenience.
+You may also run the migration scripts found in `backend/2025-05-27-add-profile-picture-to-pmos.sql` and `backend/2025-05-29-add-inventory-system.sql` for convenience.

 ### 3. Environment Variables
 No changes required if you already have your `.env` files set up for backend and frontend.

 ### 4. Usage Changes
-- Users can now upload and update their profile pictures.
+- Preventive Maintenance Officer (PMO)s can now upload and update their profile pictures.
-- Admins and users can manage electric-consuming items and upload images for each item.
+- Admins and pmos can manage electric-consuming items and upload images for each item.

 ### 5. UI/UX Updates
-- Notification bell icon is now in the header, to the left of the user's name, with clear spacing (not in the sidebar).
+- Notification bell icon is now in the header, to the left of the pmo's name, with clear spacing (not in the sidebar).
 - Improved layout and responsiveness.

 ---

 ## Changelog
 - Inventory system for items (with images)
-- Profile picture support for users
+- Profile picture support for pmos
 - Notification bell moved to header
 - Various UI/UX improvements
 - Bug fixes